 Nine months later, it has now been confirmed that this is the shirt that the Gunners will be wearing next season.

-All three of the news shirts It was at Puma's flagship store in London last night when the strip was officially unveiled, modelled by players Santi Cazorla, Mikel Arteta and Mathieu Flamini, who first posed as mannequins in the shop window.
+It was at Puma's flagship store in London last night when the strip was officially unveiled, modelled by players Santi Cazorla, Mikel Arteta and Mathieu Flamini, who first posed as mannequins in the shop window.